 Custom Tuning: Boost most popular and latest documents

-To access custom settings, choose a search client and enable Custom Boosting on the right.
+To view any custom settings, select a search client and toggle on Custom Boosting.

 Solved